hmchen47/DataScience/Notes/p01-Bayesian.md

 + Discussion of using Bayesian methods on decision-making
   + debate on the use of loss functions, the negative of utility, in parallel to that concerning prior distributions
   + arguing the design, monitoring and analysis of a study using the consequences of eventual decision-making w/ loss functions
-  + frequestist theory of decision-making using loss functions
+  + frequentist theory of decision-making using loss functions
     + not averaging w.r.t. prior or posterior distributions
     + strategy: generally 'minimax'
     + minimizing the loss whatever the true value of the parameter might be